-With lending software for credit union and bank, granting a loan becomes a simple process.
+With lending software for credit unions and banks, granting a loan becomes a simple process.
 Checking whether the customer is eligible for a loan, granting the loan, and processing repayments are streamlined.
 Moreover, the system isn’t limited to these basic functions.
-An experienced lending software development company will help you with modular, scalable and customizable components that your business can use for complete automation.
+An experienced lending software development company will help you with modular, scalable, and customizable components that your business can use for complete automation.

 The Benefits of Lending Software for Banks and Credit Unions